Brewer219/osticket-prereqs/README.md

+## 5. I finally then installed the Heidi SQL database for osTicketing system shown in my other image below:

 <details><summary>See screenshot 5</summary>

 <img src="images/Step 2b.png" width="60%">
 </details>

 <img width="321" height="467" alt="The Final Heidi Installing Now" src="https://github.com/user-attachments/assets/f624230e-350c-4dfb-b026-eb433ef58975" />

+## 6. I finally came to a finish line for my Heidi SQL Wizard that was completed and I clicked below the 'Finish' button shown on the image below:

 <details><summary>See screenshot 6</summary>